-Beginning October 19, the university will begin checking #CampusClear apps with health monitoring stations at Ellis Library and MizzouRec.
+The university is checking #CampusClear apps with health monitoring stations at Ellis Library, MizzouRec, and, beginning Nov.
+2, the Student Center.
 The university plans to phase in additional screening locations in the coming weeks.

 University of Missouri officials announced that, due to precautions needed to manage the COVID-19 pandemic, an in-person commencement ceremony in December 2020 will not be held this fall.
 Instead, MU will host a virtual celebration for fall graduates.
 Provost Latha Ramchand said that details of an in-person ceremony for this class would be announced at a later date.